Nigerian Television Authority: NTA branches and network centres

+As of 2014, NTA had 101 stations in state capitals and towns of Nigeria, nine of which are network centres.These Network Centres can be found all over the various states of Nigeria.

+In the past, there was a network centre in Ikeja, NTA Ikeja (channel 7), that existed from 1981 to 2000.
+There is also an NTA station based in Eket called NTA Eket, broadcast on channel 35, which was abandoned in approximately 2006 as of December 2023.
+The Nigerian House of Representatives later pushed to reinstate the station to full operations.

 Criticism

 NTA is partially funded through a state subvention.
 NTA has faced criticism that the content it covers is influenced by government and politicians.
 This interference is said to diminish the professionalism of newscasters on NTA.

 The NTA has been criticized by performing artists such as Becky Umeh for allegedly pressuring her and other artists to align their expression with government propaganda goals.
 In an editorial on 18 October 2009, the Lagos newspaper The Guardian stated that "the federal government-owned television network, the Nigerian Television Authority, (NTA) is arguably the largest of its type in Africa, but it is yet to have the operational freedom required to maximize its potential."

 It has been suggested that the proliferation of NTA stations in every state capital is not useful for broadcasting but is driven by political reasons.
 The network has also been criticized for using antiquated technology.